The Different Types of Engineers and What They Do, Including the Specialized Work of Six Types of Engineers

 Examples include:

 Chemical engineering relies on the understanding of mathematics and chemistry to create products or processes, or to improve existing ones.
-Chemical engineers ensure that engineering processes are designed with utmost safety considering the social, environmental, and business needs.
+Chemical engineers ensure that engineering processes are designed with the utmost safety while considering the social, environmental, and business needs.

 Chemical engineers also focus on creating products from raw materials, as well as managing resources.